kiko-software/kiko-datepicker-guide/README.md

 This function evaluates, among other things, the metadata that is stored as JSON in the CMS for the intention.
 The request can be forwarded to another sub-function via the "action" property.
 The assignment is configured in the object "actionToFunctionMapping".

 The action "echo" is used for test purposes.
-The action "echo" calls the function "runDatePickerDialog".
+The action "date-picker-dialog" calls the function "runDatePickerDialog".

 ### runDatePickerDialog
 In this function, the parameters are passed through which are defined in the metadata of the intent.